rarenaturew/insight_coding_challenge/README.md

 When processing the lines, we locate each word in this dictionary and increase its count.
 This operation, as stated above, is independent of N_w.
-After we loop over the file, we do sorting the dictionary key alphabetically.
+After we loop over the file, we sort the dictionary keys alphabetically, and then simply write the dictionary to file *ft1.txt* according to the order of the sorted keys.

 #### Running median